Digital Age and Resolution 57: Strategic Map for Vietnam to Reach the World

 Step 1: What is the most important value statement or focus or significance that Resolution 57 sets out?

-According to the Resolution: “Developing science, technology, innovation and digital transformation are decisive factors for the development of countries; are the prerequisites and the best opportunities for our country to develop richly and powerfully in the new era - the era of national development.”
+According to the Resolution: “Developing science, technology, innovation and digital transformation are decisive factors for the development of countries; are the prerequisites and the best opportunities for our country to develop richly and powerfully in the new era - the era of national growth.”

 Thus, it can be clearly seen that the value or focus of Resolution 57 is “development”.
 This development is based on three pillars: i) science and technology; ii) innovation; and iii) digital transformation process.
 Science and technology play a fundamental role, through the innovation process, making scientific and technological achievements valuable and useful by effectively applying them to the digital transformation process to achieve development values.